 Best Choice Products Folding Adjustable Magnetic Upright Exercise Consumer Ratings

-There are only about 20 reviews online at present.
-They are on the whole positive. most find it a good folding exercise bike for the price, There are a couple of exceptions to this where people have received a bike that wasn’t up to scratch but they do appear to be the exceptions.
+There are few reviews online at present.
+They are on the whole positive.
+Most find it a good folding exercise bike for the price, There are a couple of exceptions to this where people have received a bike that wasn’t up to scratch but they do appear to be the exceptions.

 By far the majority of reviews say how they like the bike and the workouts they can get.
 They’re low impact, quiet and allow them burn calories and improve their fitness.